Hamzaoutdoors/Corona-Tracker__react-capstone/README.md

 # Corona Tracker

 - A SPA web application for checking and tracking daily information about COVID 19 in the big European Countries using React & Redux.
-The webapp have several pages :
+The web app has several pages :

-  - Home page with a list of european countries that can be filtered by the country.
+  - Home page with a list of European countries that can be filtered by the country.
-  - Detail page for more detail about the country by clicking on it with number of infected and deaths.
+  - Detail page for more detail about the country by clicking on it with the number of infected and deaths.

-- For this project I interacted with [Narrativa API](https://covid19tracking.narrativa.com/index_en.html)
+- For this project, I interacted with [Narrativa API](https://covid19tracking.narrativa.com/index_en.html)
 ## More about the project :

 Because COVID-19 virus affects all of us.
 Today it's someone else who is getting infected; tomorrow it could be us.
 We need to prevent the spread of this virus.
 We need to build app so that people can track and follow COVID-19 virus spread and make decision.